jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 ### 253 Creditor's claim payable 6 months or more after adjudication
 (1) A creditor's claim that would, but for the bankruptcy, be payable 6 months or more after the date of adjudication is treated as a claim for the present value of the debt.
-(2) The present value of the debt is calculated by deducting interest at the rate prescribed under section 87(3) of the Judicature Act 1908 for the period from the date of adjudication to the date when the debt would be payable.
+(2) The present value of the debt is calculated by deducting interest at the interest rate as defined in section 12(3) of the Interest on Money Claims Act 2016 (as at the date of adjudication) for the period from the date of adjudication to the date when the debt would be payable.

 **Set-off**